 And then finally I banged Grizzly’s Silver Wedding Anniversary into the targeting computer to try to make it three, but sadly in the direction I was walking there was no way into the relevant field.
-I had a quick read of the description and realised I should have turned the other way at the previous junction, but then also decided I wouldn’t have had the time anyway, so I took a few more photos and mooched my way round the rest of the lake back to the park.
+I quickly read the description and realised I should have turned the other way at the previous junction.
+But I also decided I wouldn’t have had the time anyway.
+So I took a few more photos and mooched my way round the lake back to the park.

 Got a few nice photos too………..And I went back the following day to get Grizzly’s Silver Wedding Anniversary